usercharly123/CS-503-FM-Homework/README.md

-# CS503 - nano4M Homework
+# CS503 - Foundation Model Homework

-Welcome to the nano4M exercises!
+Welcome to the foundation model exercises!
 This homework consists of three parts:

 1) In part 1, we start by implementing the necessary building blocks to construct an autoregressive Transformer, like GPT.
 2) In part 2, we will build a masked model in the style of MaskGIT.